There is something hopeful in a country that cares enough about its children to invest in them. – Dr. Dana Suskind

 The Books of Dana Suskind

 Born in 1968, Dana Suskind is a professor at the University of Chicago School of Medicine, while she writes books and manages projects for the world’s children to reach their potential.
-Thirty Million Words, which has been translated into many language and has achieved good sales figures all over the world, is his most well-known book that has reached a wide readership.
-Apart from this, he also has his signature on co-authored book works and academic articles.
+Thirty Million Words, which has been translated into many language and has achieved good sales figures all over the world, is her most well-known book that has reached a wide readership.
+Apart from this, he also has her signature on co-authored book works and academic articles.

 So What Does Thirty Million Words Mean?